 Where to Stay?

 Barcelona regulates the tourist industry pretty carefully.
 So most of the hotels are in the “tourist neighborhood” near La Rambla.
-I was on a tight budget in Barcelona, so I enjoyed my stay at the Pension Portugal.
+I was on a tight budget in Barcelona, so I enjoyed my stay at the Hostal Portugal.
 There was free wifi, a private bathroom, and the location was perfect.
 But I’m sure you would enjoy any hotel with good reviews in the same area, if your budget allows for something more expensive.

 24 Hours in Barcelona